KennyLightfoot/homelab-documentation/projects/02-pihole/README.md

 6. **Network Modes:** NAT vs Bridged networking trade-offs for lab environments
 7. **Log Analysis:** Using container logs to identify root causes of failures

-## 🎤 Interview Talking Points

-**"Tell me about a technical challenge you overcame":**
-> "When deploying Pi-hole, I encountered DNS query timeouts despite successful network connectivity.
-I used a systematic troubleshooting approach: verified network connectivity with ping, checked port bindings with netstat, reviewed container logs, and tested firewall rules.
-Through log analysis, I discovered Pi-hole was rejecting queries from my network subnet due to its 'local-only' configuration.
-I resolved this by understanding Pi-hole's network origin filtering and switching from NAT to Bridged networking while updating interface settings.
-This taught me the importance of reading application logs and understanding how network isolation affects service accessibility."

-**"Describe your experience with containerization":**
-> "I deployed Pi-hole as a Docker container with persistent volume mapping for configuration data.
-This approach provides service isolation, easy version management, and the ability to recreate containers without data loss.
-I configured port mapping to expose DNS (53) and web interface (8080) services, used environment variables for timezone and authentication, and implemented an always-restart policy for automatic recovery.
-The containerized approach made it easy to troubleshoot issues by examining logs and recreating the container with different configurations during network troubleshooting."

-**"What security projects have you implemented?":**
-> "I implemented a network-wide DNS filtering solution using Pi-hole, which blocks malicious domains, tracking scripts, and advertising networks at the DNS level.
-This provides defense-in-depth security by preventing clients from even resolving potentially harmful domains before any HTTP connection is attempted.
-The solution includes query logging for security monitoring and analytics, allowing me to identify suspicious DNS patterns.
-I configured it with 68,000+ blocked domains from community-maintained blocklists and set up upstream DNS with privacy-focused providers."

-**"How do you approach troubleshooting?":**
-> "During Pi-hole deployment, I encountered DNS timeouts.
-I used a layered troubleshooting approach: first verified basic network connectivity (Layer 3), then checked if the service was listening on the correct ports (Layer 4), tested firewall rules, and finally analyzed application logs.
-This systematic approach led me to discover the root cause was Pi-hole's subnet-based access control rejecting my queries.
-I always start with the OSI model layers and work up, checking assumptions at each level before moving to the next."

 ## 🚀 Future Enhancements